Bri-Guy/arguMentor/README.md

 # Resources Used

-We fine-tuned our LLM to reflect more critical thinking with an Anthropic dataset using [Together.ai] (https://www.together.ai).
-Additionally, we created a second model that was fine-tuned using [Monster API] (https://monsterapi.ai/).
-Our front-end was modeled off of a Convex template and our backend is also powered by [Convex] (https://www.convex.dev).
+We fine-tuned our LLM to reflect more critical thinking with an Anthropic dataset using [Together.ai](https://www.together.ai).
+Additionally, we created a second model that was fine-tuned using [Monster API](https://monsterapi.ai/).
+Our front-end was modeled off of a Convex template and our backend is also powered by [Convex](https://www.convex.dev).